progmaticltd/homebox/docs/features.md

 ## Multiple IP scheme

-Homebox can be configured with two static IP addresses, with a mix of IPv4 amd IPv6.
+Homebox can be configured with two static IP addresses, with a mix of IPv4 and IPv6.
 This is useful if you are using a VPN that provides you a static IP address or if you are using 3G / 4G as a backup connection.

 IPv6 is actually tested on [vultr.com](https://vultr.com/), a provider that supports full IPv6, on virtual servers.
-Digital Ocean does not allows SMTP or Submission on IPv6.
+Digital Ocean does not allow SMTP or Submission on IPv6.

 ## DNSSEC Support